 - Identification number

 This is a process in which a customer’s information is screened against KYC protocols.
-In KYC compliance, this is the second step in which basic customer information is collected online in real-time.
-In CDD, the information collected includes;
+In KYC compliance, this is the second step whereby basic customer information is collected online in real-time.
+In CDD, the information collected includes:

 - Date of birth

 All this information is used to verify the onboarding customer.
 After this, the customer is assigned a rating as per credentials after the AML screening procedures and financial credibility.
-In case, if the customer ID is found in watchlists or PEP records, the risk is considered high and further Enhanced Due Diligence process is performed.
+In the event of a customer ID being flagged due to records on watchlists or PEP records, the customer is branded as high-risk and triggers the Enhanced Due Diligence process to be performed.

 - Transaction above the specified threshold